 Q) What are the biggest challenges you have faced, how have you overcome these.

 One of the challenges we face is familiarity.
-The reason we started this company was to provide a more transparent, streamlined starting place for finding and booking corporate housing.
+We started this company to provide a more transparent, streamlined starting place for finding and booking corporate housing.
 Before Homesuite, it was really difficult to know what type of housing would be best for a particular budget, location preference.
 We’re a growing brand, but we haven’t splashed out on any big ad campaigns.
 We’re opting to grow more organically right now.
 We want to become the go-to option for corporate housing.

 Another big challenge is managing the seasonality of this business.
 Demand for temporary housing is much higher in the summer.
 In the past, we’ve had to staff up to meet summer demand and then reduce staff in late autumn.
 Those staffing changes are something we’re trying to avoid.